syambrij-pro/rate-limiter/README.md

    via a post call and then we can call throttling end point to check if that request is eligible to be forwarded/throttled (With HTTP 429 standard).

-2. The implementation classes of rate limiter can be simply used in any filter/interceptor as well if needed.
+2. The implementation classes of rate limiter like SlidingLogLimiter, SlidingWindowLimiter ...etc can be simply used in any filter/interceptor as well if needed.

 ### Technical details: